cabforum/smime/SBR.md

 ## 4.6  Certificate renewal

 ### 4.6.1  Circumstance for certificate renewal
+No stipulation.

 ### 4.6.2  Who may request renewal

+No stipulation.
 ### 4.6.3  Processing certificate renewal requests
+No stipulation.

 ### 4.6.4  Notification of new certificate issuance to subscriber
+No stipulation.

 ### 4.6.5  Conduct constituting acceptance of a renewal certificate
+No stipulation.

 ### 4.6.6  Publication of the renewal certificate by the CA
+No stipulation.

 ### 4.6.7  Notification of certificate issuance by the CA to other entities
+No stipulation.

 ## 4.7  Certificate re-key

 ### 4.7.1  Circumstance for certificate re-key
+No stipulation.

 ### 4.7.2  Who may request certification of a new public key
+No stipulation.

 ### 4.7.3  Processing certificate re-keying requests
+No stipulation.

 ### 4.7.4  Notification of new certificate issuance to subscriber
+No stipulation.

 ### 4.7.5  Conduct constituting acceptance of a re-keyed certificate
+No stipulation.

 ### 4.7.6  Publication of the re-keyed certificate by the CA
+No stipulation.

 ### 4.7.7  Notification of certificate issuance by the CA to other entities
+No stipulation.

 ## 4.8  Certificate modification

 ### 4.8.1  Circumstance for certificate modification
+No stipulation.

 ### 4.8.2  Who may request certificate modification
 ### 4.8.3  Processing certificate modification requests
+No stipulation.

 ### 4.8.4  Notification of new certificate issuance to subscriber
+No stipulation.

 ### 4.8.5  Conduct constituting acceptance of modified certificate
+No stipulation.

 ### 4.8.6  Publication of the modified certificate by the CA
+No stipulation.

 ### 4.8.7  Notification of certificate issuance by the CA to other entities
+No stipulation.

 ## 4.9  Certificate revocation and suspension